 Riding the bike

 Perhaps the biggest mountain bike skill kids need to develop early on is confidence, and the SDG Junior Pro kit offers a noticeable boost.
 While some may disagree, I believe that when you (or your bike) look good, you feel good.
 My son was seriously stoked to upgrade the pedals, saddle, and bars on his bike in his favorite color, and with parts that look similar to those on his dad’s bike.
 I’m not exaggerating when I say his demeanor on the bike changed with this component swap.

 The wider bars have taken some getting used to, and the upshot is we should be able to get a few more months use out of his current bike before he outgrows it than if we had stuck with the narrower bars.

 Without dedicated, grippy bike shoes, kids need all the pedal grip they can get, and it seems the SDG Junior Pro pedals do a good job sticking to regular sneakers, even in damp conditions.

 As far as durability goes, we haven’t broken a single component yet which is truly saying something for a bike that gets ridden down stairs, over ramps, and crashed on sidewalks.

-At $149.95 (available from online retailers), the SDG Junior Pro kit is fairly priced, especially if you consider purchasing all the components separately.
+At $149.99, the SDG Junior Pro kit is fairly priced, especially if you consider purchasing all the components separately.
 If your kid is riding an inexpensive department store bike, chances are the components are not only difficult to work on and heavy, they’re also probably not sized specifically for kids.
 In that case, this kit is a huge upgrade and can even extend the useful life of a bike by a season or more.

 Thanks to SDG Components for providing the Junior Pro kit for review.